Bush Calls for Reforming the United Nations!

 Yes.
 It is true.
 This is not a joke or a make-blieve post or a wishful-thinking sort of article.
 Bush on Tuesday (23 Sep 2008), called for the reform of the United Nations!

-During President Bush's farewell speech to the United Nations Tuesday, he called on the UN to reform.
-Despite running what many critics refer to as the most secretive administration in American history, Bush called on the UN to "open the door to a new age of transparency, accountability, and seriousness of purpose."
+Jay Allbritton: Sep 24th 2008 12:49 AMDuring President Bush's farewell speech to the United Nations Tuesday, he called on the UN to reform.
+Despite running what many critics refer to as the most secretive administration in American history, Bush called on the UN to "open the door to a new age of transparency, accountability, and seriousness of purpose."The UN didn't exactly extend Bush a rousing ovation.
+According to the Associated Press, the President received "less than 10 seconds of polite applause at the end of [the] speech".

 I think Bush will be remembered as the President who made a mockery of the United Nations.
 In 2003, ordered the invasion of Iraq despite a Security Council refusal to approve it.
 President Bush also had his own sideshow act on global warming.
 Instead of working with the international community and signing the Kyoto Protocol, ratified by 172 countries, he insisted on opposing international constraints aimed at curbing carbon emissions.
 In 2004, on the wake of the Tsunami disaster, Bush was accused of trying to undermine the United Nations by setting up a rival coalition to coordinate relief.